-- the inability to recruit and retain adequate numbers of effective sales and marketing personnel or enter into distribution agreements with third parties; - the inability of sales personnel to obtain access to physicians or persuade adequate numbers of physicians to prescribe our product candidate; - the lack of complementary products to be offered by sales personnel, which may put us at a competitive disadvantage relative to companies with more extensive product lines; - unforeseen costs and expenses associated with creating an independent sales and marketing organization; and

-- the inability to obtain sufficient coverage and reimbursement from third-party payors and governmental agencies. - If we enter into arrangements with third parties to perform sales, marketing, and distribution services, our product revenues or the profitability of these product revenues to us are likely to be lower than if we were to market and sell a product that we developed ourselves.
+- · the inability to recruit and retain adequate numbers of effective sales and marketing personnel or enter into distribution agreements with third parties; - the inability of sales personnel to obtain access to physicians or educate an adequate number of physicians as to the benefits of our products; - the lack of complementary products to be offered by sales personnel, which may put us at a competitive disadvantage relative to companies with more extensive product lines; - · unforeseen costs and expenses associated with creating an independent sales and marketing organization; and - the inability to obtain sufficient coverage and reimbursement from third-party payors and governmental agencies. - If we enter into arrangements with third parties to perform sales, marketing, and distribution services, our product revenues or the profitability of these product revenues to us are likely to be lower than if we were to market and sell a product that we developed ourselves.
 In addition, we may not be successful in entering into arrangements with third parties to sell and market any product candidate or may be unable to do so on terms that are favorable to us.
 We likely will have little control over such third parties, and any of them may fail to devote the necessary resources and attention to sell and market a drug effectively.
 If we do not establish sales and marketing capabilities successfully, either on our own or in collaboration with third parties, we will not be successful in commercializing our product candidates.

-Our future commercial success depends upon attaining significant market acceptance of our product candidates, if approved, among physicians, patients, third-party payors, and others in the medical community.
+Our future commercial success depends upon attaining significant market acceptance of RYZUMVI and our product candidates, if approved, among physicians, patients, third-party payors, and others in the medical community.

-Even if our product candidates receive marketing approval, they may nonetheless fail to gain sufficient market acceptance by physicians, patients, healthcare payors, or others in the medical community.
-If such product candidates do not achieve an adequate level of acceptance, we may not generate significant product revenues and may not become profitable.
-The degree of market acceptance of a product candidate, if approved for commercial sale, will depend on a number of factors, including:
+RYZUMVI and our product candidates, even if they do receive marketing approval, may nonetheless fail to gain sufficient market acceptance by physicians, patients, healthcare payors, or others in the medical community.
+If RYZUMVI and our product candidates do not achieve an adequate level of acceptance, we may not generate significant product revenues and may not become profitable.
+The degree of market acceptance for RYZUMVI and our product candidates, if approved for commercial sale, will depend on a number of factors, including:

-- efficacy and potential advantages compared to alternative treatments; - the ability to offer our product for sale at competitive prices; - the willingness of the target patient population to try new therapies and of physicians to prescribe these therapies; - any restrictions on the use of our product together with other medications; - interactions of our product with other medicines patients are taking; - inability of certain types of patients to take our product; - demonstrated ability to treat patients and, if required by any applicable regulatory authority in connection with the approval for target indications as compared with other available therapies; - the relative convenience and ease of administration as compared with other treatments available for approved indications; - the prevalence and severity of any adverse side effects; - limitations or warnings contained in the labeling approved by the FDA; - availability of alternative treatments already approved or expected to be commercially launched in the near future; - the effectiveness of our sales and marketing strategies; - our ability to increase awareness through marketing efforts; - guidelines and recommendations of organizations involved in research, treatment and prevention of various diseases that may advocate for alternative therapies; - our ability to obtain sufficient third-party coverage and adequate reimbursement; - the willingness of patients to pay out-of-pocket in the absence of third-party coverage; and - physicians or patients may be reluctant to switch from existing therapies even if potentially more effective, safe or convenient.
+- · efficacy and potential advantages compared to alternative treatments; - the ability to offer our product for sale at competitive prices; - the willingness of the target patient population to try new therapies and of physicians to prescribe these therapies; - any restrictions on the use of our product together with other medications; - · interactions of our product with other medicines patients are taking; - inability of certain types of patients to take our product; - demonstrated ability to treat patients and, if required by any applicable regulatory authority in connection with the approval for target indications as compared with other available therapies; - the relative convenience and ease of administration as compared with other treatments available for approved indications;

+- the prevalence and severity of any adverse side effects; - · limitations or warnings contained in the labeling approved by the FDA; - availability of alternative treatments already approved or expected to be commercially launched in the near future; - the effectiveness of our sales and marketing strategies; - our ability to increase awareness through marketing efforts; - guidelines and recommendations of organizations involved in research, treatment and prevention of various diseases that may advocate for alternative therapies; - · our ability to obtain sufficient third-party coverage and adequate reimbursement; - · the willingness of patients to pay out-of-pocket in the absence of third-party coverage; and - · physicians or patients may be reluctant to switch from existing therapies even if potentially more effective, safe or convenient.